CUBRID/cubrid-manual/en/sql/transaction.rst

 **Example**

-The following example shows that phantom read may occur because another transaction can add a new record while one transaction is performing the object read when the transaction level of the concurrent transactions is **REPEATABLE READ CLASS** with **REPEATABLE READ INSTANCES**.
+The following example shows that phantom read may occur because another transaction can add a new record while one transaction is performing the object read when the transaction level of the concurrent transactions is  **REPEATABLE READ**.

 +----------------------------------------------------------------------------+-----------------------------------------------------------------------------+
 | session 1                                                                  | session 2                                                                   |